tgirke/rcf/presentations/2020-12-18_Workshop/hpcc_usage/Cluster_Usage.md

 singularity shell myLinuxEnv.sing
 ```

-Once the `Singularity` image is tested, transfer it to the cluster, and execute it within a job like so:
+Once the `Singularity` image is tested, transfer it to the cluster (SCP/SFTP), and execute it within a job like so:

 ```bash